Auto Tips & Advice

 When it comes to maintaining your electric vehicle or plug-in hybrid, what replacement tires you choose deserves special attention.
 Characteristics unique to EVs – namely their heavier weight and how an electric motor functions – cast tires in an outsized role regarding both efficiency and the driving experience of an electric car.
 In fact, EVs exert more stress on tires, consuming them faster compared to a gas-powered vehicle.

 Such factors make the choice of tires for an electric vehicle an important one, and a subject area in which Michelin excels.
-Long before the advent of electric cars, we were at the forefront of producing high-efficiency premium tires that are made to last.
+Long before the advent of electric cars, we were at the forefront of producing high-efficiency premium tires that are designed to last.
 This know-how has positioned Michelin to design and manufacture vehicle tires optimally suited to the unique characteristics of electric vehicles.
 Understanding what sets EVs apart and how that impacts choosing replacement tires is the best way to explain what an EV tire needs to offer.

 Heavy duty